vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 The FQDN or IP address to embed in an auto-generated server certificate.
 Specify an FQDN, IP address, or a domain wildcard.
 If you provide a custom server certificate by using the `--tls-server-cert` option, you can use `--tls-cname` as a sanity check to ensure that the certificate is valid for the deployment.

 If you do not specify `--tls-cname` but you do set a static address for the VCH on the client network interface, `vic-machine create` uses that  address for the Common Name, with the same results as if you had specified `--tls-cname=x.x.x.x`.
-For information about setting a static IP address on the client network, see [Options for Specifying a Static IP Address for the VCH Endpoint VM](#static-ip).
+For information about setting a static IP address on the client network, see [Specify a Static IP Address for the VCH Endpoint VM](#static-ip).

 When you specify the `--tls-cname` option, `vic-machine create` performs the following actions during the deployment of the VCH: